Aaron Rodgers Player Prop Bets for NFL Week 8 | Green Bay vs. Arizona 10/28/2021

 Matchup vs. Arizona

-- Rodgers threw for 233 passing yards in one matchup against the Cardinals, 5.5 fewer yards his over/under in Thursday's game.
+- Rodgers had 233 passing yards in one matchup against the Cardinals, 17.5 yards below his over/under for Thursday.

 - Rodgers threw a touchdown pass in that contest against the Cardinals.